InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 For VAST video/audio, if the bid.burl attribute is specified, it should be fired at the same time as the VAST <Impression> event.
 However, subtle technical issues may lead to additional discrepancies and bidders are cautioned to avoid this scenario.
 One option is for exchanges nearest a video supply source to use the VAST <Impression> event as their billing signal and then use the billing notice URL (burl) as described.

-**Native eventtrackers, imptrackers, jstrackers**
+**Native eventtrackers, imptrackers, jstrackers** <a name="nativeeventtrackers"></a>

 For native ads specifically, the OpenRTB Native specification offers options for including an impression tracking URL or script to be loaded at impression time.
-See the OpenRTB Native spec for more information.
+See the [OpenRTB Native](https://iabtechlab.com/standards/openrtb-native/) spec for more information.
 For native video, most platforms utilize the impression events within VAST for billing and other event notifications, rather than the structured tracking options available within the native spec.

-**Win notice (“nurl”) – not a billable or tracked ad event**
+**Win notice (“nurl”) – not a billable or tracked ad event** <a name="winnoticenurl"></a>

 At first glance, an auction “win” and the associated win notice (“nurl”) field appears suitable as a proxy for billable/tracked ad counting.
 However, winning an auction does not guarantee that an impression will indeed be served, and in fact in many cases only a small percentage of won auctions will become impressions.
 This occurs because of downstream auctions (i.e. client-side header bidding), inability to play back media (in video and audio), etc.

 **Win notice URLs should never be used to count impressions or tracked ads.**

-**Best Practices for server-side billing notifications*
+**Best Practices for server-side billing notifications* <a name="bestpracticesserverside"></a>

 In some cases, publishers or their vendors may choose to fire impression notifications from a server.
 This is very common in long-form video, which uses server-side ad insertion to coordinate the delivery and measurement of ads to a “thin” client on the user’s device.
 It is also common in mobile app, where the monetization SDK uses a server-side service to fire burl notifications.

-The following best practice is derived from the VAST 4.2 spec (page 17), but recommended for any impression notification (for all formats, regardless of protocol or version).
+The following best practice is derived from the [VAST 4.2 spec](https://iabtechlab.com/wp-content/uploads/2019/06/VAST_4.2_final_june26.pdf) (page 17), but recommended for any impression notification (for all formats, regardless of protocol or version).

 BEST PRACTICE: When possible, exchanges are encouraged to send billing notice URL (burl) notifications from the server-side, to minimize discrepancies with demand partners.
 The billable event itself should originate from a client-side event per MRC guidelines.